Kvieta1990/Kvieta1990.github.io/_posts/2023-12-25-vps_docker_services.md

 Here in this blog, I will try to record my notes when trying to set up several typical services on my own VPS hosted at Oracle cloud with the ARM architecture.
-The first service I want to mention is the Gemini Pro Chat service which is built on top of the Google Gemini Pro large-language model (LLM) API [1] which was released very recently.
+The first service I want to mention is the Gemini Pro Chat service which is built on top of the Google Gemini Pro large-language model (LLM) API [1] that was released very recently.
 The service repo can be found in Ref.
 [2], where the option of deploying the service using docker is provided.
 Although, using the provided docker command can successfully fire up the server without problems, it seems I could not figure out the way to customize the docker image.
 Simply, I just want to change the footer to replace the default link